-Car Accident While At Work: Many people consider that workplace accidents are only those that occur in the workplace.
-However, if a person suffers an accident while driving a car during work hours, that can also be considered a reason to obtain work compensation.
+Many people consider that workplace accidents are only those that occur in the workplace.
+However, if a person suffers an accident while driving personal vehicle for work, that can also be considered a reason to obtain work compensation.

 If you use the car as a way to earn a living or have no office of your own, there are many options to be considered for compensation in the case of a traffic accident.

 Workers’ compensation may include reimbursement for their medical expenses and the employee’s out-of-pocket expenses, as well as a portion of their lost wages.
+But, who is liable in a truck accident or car accident also matters.
 If the worker did not cause the accident, he may also file a claim against the other driver, or the car insurance that protected him, which is considered a civil claim.

 The Federal Employers’ Liability Act makes specific reference to railway undertakings engaging in trade deemed to be “interstate,” and states that they are responsible for any accident caused to workers when their part.
 This legislation is considered to be exceptional, as it is not a labor compensation law, but a rule that deals with the issue.